groupdocs-assembly/GroupDocs.Assembly-Docs/README.md

-## GroupDocs.Assembly for .NET Docs
+## Public documentation for GroupDocs.Assembly